What happens to the state (cache, cookies, and variables) between different iterations of the same bot?

-Whether or not cookies and variables remain in scope between iterations depends on a setting called Clear cookies and variables after each iteration.
-You can enable or disable it on your Settings page.
+Whether or not cookies and variables remain in scope between iterations depends on a setting called Clear cache, cookies, and variables after each iteration.

 Enabling the setting

-This setting is enabled by default, so each bot gets a fresh state for every iteration.
-All cookies and variables from the previous iteration disappear.
-It’s like a whole new person or client is hitting your site each time.
-In most cases this is desirable, because the total number of iterations in your load test will correlate with the total number of unique user sessions, and you’ll avoid the potential confusion of leftover state from the previous iteration of your script.
+In most cases this default setting is desirable, because the total number of iterations in your load test will correlate with the total number of unique user sessions, and you’ll avoid the potential confusion of leftover state from the previous iteration of your script.

-Disabling the setting
+Disabling the setting to clear cache and cookies

 Occasionally you’ll want to do some fancy looping or something, and will want the bot’s state preserved between iterations of the same bot.